MaastrichtU-IDS/d2s-download/README.md

 ### Add a new dataset

-* Copy and rename the affymetrix directory, then change the download.sh to download what you want.
+* Copy and rename the TEMPLATE directory, then change the download.sh accordingly, you will find a lot of simple operations already covered
 * Add the new dataset to your config.yaml
 * To add a new login and password key just add them in the yaml.
 Then use them as variables in the download.sh.